 The FICA or Federal Insurance Contributions Act employment tax is made up of the Social Security or Old-Age, Survivors, and Disability Insurance (OASDI) tax and the Medicare or Hospital Insurance (HI) tax.
-The Social Security or OASDI portion of the FICA payroll tax is currently 6.2 percent for employers and employees for wages up to \$113,700 in 2013.
-The Medicare or HI portion of the FICA payroll tax for 2012 is 1.45% for both employers and employees totaling 2.9% of covered wages and is not subject to a wage cap like OASDI.
+The Social Security or OASDI portion of the FICA payroll tax is currently 6.2 percent for employers and employees for wages up to \$117,000 in 2014.
+The Medicare or HI portion of the FICA payroll tax for 2014 is 1.45% for both employers and employees totaling 2.9% of covered wages and is not subject to a wage cap like OASDI.

-Beginning in 2013, the employee portion of the FICA Medicare payroll tax rate for high income earners will increase by 0.9% going from 1.45% to 2.35% as part of the health care reform legislation passed under the Affordable Care Act.
+Beginning in 2013, the employee portion of the FICA Medicare payroll tax rate for high income earners increased by 0.9% going from 1.45% to 2.35% as part of the health care reform legislation passed under the Affordable Care Act.
 An employer must withhold Additional Medicare Tax from wages it pays to an individual in excess of \$200,000 in a calendar year, without regard to the individual's filing status or wages paid by another employer.
 The employer portion of the FICA Medicare tax would remain unchanged at 1.45%.
 See more here.
+If you are using QuickBooks, be sure that the Additional Medicare Tax payroll item is set up.